Adolph Coors: Golden Brewery

 On November 14, 1873, Coors and the Denver confectioner Jacob Schueler purchased the abandoned Golden City Tannery and converted it to the Golden Brewery.
-By February 1874, they were producing beer for sale.
+By February 1874 they were producing beer for sale, hitting the market at the beginning of April.
 In 1880, Coors purchased Schueler's interest, and the brewery was renamed Adolph Coors Golden Brewery.
 When Prohibition began in Colorado in 1916, he converted his brewery to make malted milk.
 The company also manufactured porcelain and ceramic products made from clay mined in Golden.
 The Coors Porcelain division has since split off and is now known as CoorsTek.